A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: Preliminaries

 Given a word $w=w_{1}w_{2}\cdots w_{n}\in A^{*}$ and a set $B\subseteq A^{*}$, we say that $(i,v)$ is a \textit{marked occurrence} of $v\in B$ in $w$ if

 that is, $v$ is a subword of $w$ starting at position $i$.
-Moreover, we say that $(w,T)$ is a \textit{marked word} on $w$ (with respect to $B$) if $w\in A^{*}$ and $T$ is any set of marked occurrences in $w$ of words in $B$.
+Moreover, we say that $(w,T)$ is a \textit{marked word} on $w$ (with respect to $B$) if $w\in A^{*}$ and $T$ is a set of some marked occurrences in $w$ of words in $B$.

 To illustrate, suppose that $A=\{a,b,c\}$ and $B=\{cab,bc\}$.
 Then

 is a marked word on $w=cabcabbca$ with respect to $B$.
 Informally, we will display a marked word $(w,T)$ as the word $w$ with the marked occurrences in $T$ circled, so that (\ref{e-mkwrd}) is displayed as